sc2ad/beat-saber-community-wiki/hook-modding-guide.md

 The easiest to explain is the `main.cpp` file.
 This holds the code for mod, and is almost always the main thing you will be modifying when making changes to your mod.

 Next, we have `beatonmod.json`, which is simply the .json that allows for this mod to be installed via BeatOn.
-You may familarize yourself with the format if you so desire, but it probably won't make _too_ much sense just yet.
-I will talk more about this fomat once we have completed our mod.
+You may familiarize yourself with the format if you so desire, but it probably won't make _too_ much sense just yet.
+I will talk more about this format once we have completed our mod.

 Moving on, we have our next two files: `build.sh` and `build.bat`.
 These are hopefully self-explanatory: they build the .so for you, so when you want to build your mod, you can simply `cd` to your mod directory and run `build`.